danielneil/Shark/doc/README.PLUGINS.md

 **Optional Arguments**:
   -h, --help  show this help message and exit
+## <a name="check_backtest"/>check_backtest

+**Usage:** check_backtest.py [-h] [-t TICKER] [-s BACKTEST]

+This executes the backtest code.
+For a simple backtest example, see the template

+**Optional Arguments**:
+  -h, --help            show this help message and exit -t TICKER, --ticker TICKER
+                        Ticker code of the stock in question -s BACKTEST, --backtest BACKTEST
+                        The file name of the backtest
 ## <a name="check_ema"/>check_ema

 **Usage:** check_ema.py [-h] [-t TICKER] [-p PERIODS] [-r [RAW]] [-max MAX]